Eruanne2/WX-Alerts/README.md

 # WX-Alerts

-Just a small script I'm testing for my husband.
-He loves to keep track of weather in the various places we've lived, so I want to set up an alert that will text him any time there is a major weather event in any of those places.
+Just a small script I wrote for my husband.
+He loves to keep track of weather in the various places we've lived, so I have set up an alert that will text him any time there is a major weather event in any of those places.

 I'm [using email to text him](https://www.techrepublic.com/blog/microsoft-office/use-outlook-to-send-e-mail-to-a-cell-phone/) (from the email address I created for my Align Bank project lol), which is a pretty great way to avoid having to use an SMS api. :)
 ```javascript